OlympusDAO/olympus-v3/audit/2024-10_loan-consolidator/README.md

 - Access the current address for a given name
 - Update the address for a given name
 - Deregister a name
+- Contract addresses can be registered as mutable or immutable

 The Contract Registry is a module that requires permissioned access in order to add/update/remove an address for a given name.